brunostjohn/zfc-docs/docs/themes/theme-code.md

 2. Use a non-confusing versioning system.
 3. Let the user customise as much of the theme as you can.
 4. All your theme's assets need to live locally on the machine.
+5. Remember to follow responsive web design rules in your themes.
+They should scale between devices of all size because as the app grows, more devices will be added and they may not be square etc.

 To submit a theme for inclusion on the Theme Store, submit a pull request on [this GitHub repo](https://github.com/brunostjohn/zefirs-flashy-cooler-themes).
 Once accepted, your theme will appear on the Theme Store within 1-2 hours.